VaradK62442/algmatch/src/algmatch/DATA_FORMAT_GUIDELINES/Student Project Allocation with Ties.md

 with 4 students, 4 projects and 2 lecturers, where

-- student 1 prefers project 1 to project 2
+- student 1 is indifferent between project 1 and 2
 - student 2 prefers project 2 to project 3
 - project 3 has capacity 1 and supervised by lecturer 2
-- professor 1 has capacity 2 and prefers student 3 to 1 to 2 to 4
+- professor 1 has capacity 2 and prefers student 3 to student 1, 2, and 4
 - etc.